ZubayerOjhor/Road-Traffic-Fatalities-Prediction-Model-through-Time-Series-Analysis/README.md

 3. In this project, several ARIMA models have been introduced.

-4.Model 1: Analyzed the time plot, ACF Plot of the Dataset, then tested stationarity by Augmented Dickey-Fuller (ADF) Test and Kwiatkowski-Phillips-Schmidt-Shin
+4. Model 1: Analyzed the time plot, ACF Plot of the Dataset, then tested stationarity by Augmented Dickey-Fuller (ADF) Test and Kwiatkowski-Phillips-Schmidt-Shin
    (KPSS) Test.
 Then I selected the appropriate ARIMA model by evaluating the ACF & PACF plots of the stationary series.

 5. Model 2: Logarithm transformation has been done on the dataset to obtain a better ARIMA model.